domestic abuse

 And they usually do this while your garbage can is sitting on the edge of the street waiting for the next day’s garbage pick-up.

 If possible, set up a home security system and dash-cam for your vehicle.
-Record these nosy psychopaths.
+Record these nosy nut-bags.
 Remember, stalking and invasion of privacy is illegal and you can press charges.
 You can also sue the pants off them.

 However, you must first gather your evidence and enough of it.